Commencement Programs, University Records

 Scope and Contents

-The bulk of the collection is comprised of programs published for distribution at the University's Annual, Midwinter and Summer graduation ceremonies.
-The programs outline the order of events for the commencement exercises and list the names of graduates, honorary degree recipients, newly commissioned R.O.T.C. officers and award winners.
+The published programs outline the order of events and list the names of graduates, honorary degree recipients, newly commissioned R.O.T.C. officers and award winners.
 Programs for the university-wide annual spring commencement exercises are complete for the years 1872 to the present.
-Some programs for convocation exercises held by the Graduate College and the Colleges of Agriculture and Medicine and Law are included in the collection, as well.
-The collection also includes cumulated lists of commencement speakers, and the original corrected proofs, as well as bound published copies of some of their orations.
+There are some programs for the Graduate College, the Colleges of Agriculture and Medicine, and Law.
+The records include cumulated lists of commencement speakers.

-Related materials held in the collection include formal commencement invitations, commencement week schedules, baccalaureate service programs, and programs from the School of Music's annual commencement concerts, biographical information on award winners and honorary degree recipients, typed instructions for commencement procession officials, photographs of the procession and ceremony participants, newspaper clippings, video recordings and other materials pertaining to commencement activities at the University of Nebraska.
+Related materials include formal commencement invitations, commencement week schedules, baccalaureate service programs, and programs from the School of Music commencement concerts, biographical information on award winners and honorary degree recipients, typed instructions for commencement procession officials, photographs of the procession and ceremony participants, news clippings, video recordings and other materials pertaining to commencement activities at the University of Nebraska.

-Items of particular interest in the collection include elaborately bound and decorated commencement invitations, numerous black and white photographic images of the annual commencement procession, ceremony, university officials and honored guests.
-Newspaper clippings included in the collection provide extensive commentary in some cases on notable orations, baccalaureate sermons, music programs, class plays, alumni activities and honored guest associated with the university's commencements over the years.
+Items of particular interest in the collection include elaborately bound and decorated commencement invitations, numerous black and white photographs of processions, university officials, and guests.
+News clippings provide details on speakers, baccalaureate sermons, music programs, class plays, alumni activities, and guests associated with the commencements over the years.

-The commencement program for the years 1989-2018 may include both an original program with corrected copies, may include only corrected copies, or may include the original program without any corrections.
+The commencement programs for the years 1989-2018 may include both an original program and programs with corrections relating to graduate lists.

 - University of Nebraska (Organization)

 The University of Nebraska held its first commencement ceremony on Wednesday, June 26, 1872, at University Hall.
 Although there were no graduates to participate in the exercises, an honorary Doctorate of Laws was presented to the Right Reverend Bishop Clarkson of Omaha.
-In 1873, the first students, William H. Shell and James Stuart Dales, graduated from the University.
-This commencement is considered the first official one for the tabulation of annual ceremonies.
-The 1876 commencement included Alice M. Frost, the first female student to graduate from the University.
+In 1873 William H. Shell and James Stuart Dales graduated from the University.
+The 1873 commencement is considered the first official one for the tabulation of annual ceremonies.
+The 1876 commencement included Alice M. Frost, the first woman to graduate from the University.

-Although graduating classes were small during the University's early years, commencement soon became a highly anticipated social event for the citizens of the state.
-By the end of the 1870s, commencement had grown from a one-day event into a week of social activities closely followed by local newspapers and widely attended by the public.
-Commencement week traditionally began with a Sunday baccalaureate ceremony followed by musical programs, theatrical productions, alumni activities, review of military candidates, and numerous receptions and balls.
-The week culminated with the commencement ceremony itself, which included a formal procession of faculty, students and dignitaries; a commencement oration, military commissioning of officer candidates; the conferral of degrees; and the presentation of awards and honors.
+By the end of the 1870s, commencement activities grew from a one-day event into a week of social activities closely followed by local newspapers and widely attended by the public.
+Commencement week began with a Sunday baccalaureate ceremony followed by musical programs, theatrical productions, alumni activities, a military candidates review, and numerous receptions and balls.
+The week culminated with the commencement ceremony itself, which included a formal procession of faculty, students, and dignitaries, an address or speech, commissions of military officer candidates, the conferral of degrees, and presentation of awards and honors.

 Notable commencement speakers in the University's history include Booker T. Washington (1902), William Jennings Bryan (1905), Roscoe Pound (1917), John J. Pershing (1921), Phyllis Bentley (1934), Norman Cousins (1950), Trygve Halvdan (1952), Gerald Ford (1976), Harry A. Blackmun (1983), and Barbara Jordan (1995).